 In this study we have investigated the role of rbfox1 in neurodevelopmental and psychiatric disorders by studying the behavioural effects of loss of rbfox1 function in zebrafish.
-This gene has previously been reported to be highly pleiotropic, contributing to several psychiatric disorders ^{13,14,26}.
+This gene has previously been reported to be highly pleiotropic, contributing to several psychiatric disorders ^{13,14,28}.
 In addition, we have validated zebrafish rbfox1^{sa15940} and rbfox1^{del19} HOM lines as models of neurodevelopmental and psychiatric conditions.

 First, rbfox1 shows a restricted expression in brain and heart across developmental stages that suggests an important role of this gene during brain zebrafish development, in line with previous findings.
-Indeed, a study in human neural progenitor cells demonstrated that RBFOX1 regulates splicing and expression of large gene networks implicated in neuronal development and maturation 27, and another study showed that Rbfox1 controls synaptic transmission in the mouse brain ^{15,28}.
-Also, previous studies in mice have shown that specific Rbfox1 deficiency in the central nervous system leads to impairments in neuronal migration, axon extension, dendritic arborisation and synapse network formation, suggesting that loss of Rbfox1 function contributes to the pathophysiology of neurodevelopmental disorders ^{29-31}.
-Finally, several point mutations and copy number variations (CNVs) in RBFOX1 have been described in patients with neurodevelopmental disorders, such as ASD and ADHD ^{4-6,10,32}.
+Indeed, a study in human neural progenitor cells demonstrated that RBFOX1 regulates splicing and expression of large gene networks implicated in neuronal development and maturation 29, and another study showed that Rbfox1 controls synaptic transmission in the mouse brain ^{15,30}.
+Also, previous studies in mice have shown that specific Rbfox1 deficiency in the central nervous system leads to impairments in neuronal migration, axon extension, dendritic arborisation and synapse network formation, suggesting that loss of Rbfox1 function contributes to the pathophysiology of neurodevelopmental disorders ^{31-33}.
+Finally, several point mutations and copy number variations (CNVs) in RBFOX1 have been described in patients with neurodevelopmental disorders, such as ASD and ADHD ^{4-6,10,34}.
 We therefore hypothesise that loss of rbfox1 function may affect brain maturation in zebrafish and therefore lead to impaired neuronal function and transmission during adulthood, with implications in the sensory response to the environment and in behaviour.

 In addition, rbfox1 specific expression is found mainly in forebrain areas in adult WT zebrafish, including the dorsal and ventral telencephalon, thalamus and periventricular hypothalamus.

-Interestingly, these areas are involved in receiving and processing sensory information, stress, and in directing behaviour, especially social behaviour and emotion ^{33-36}.
+Interestingly, these areas are involved in receiving and processing sensory information, stress, and in directing behaviour, especially social behaviour and emotion ^{35-38}.
 Given the important role of Rbfox1 in controlling splicing and expression in neurons, rbfox1 deficiency may induce an impaired neuronal function in these areas with an impact on sensory processing, stress and behaviour in zebrafish.

-Interestingly, both rbfox1^{sa15940} and rbfox1^{del19} HOM lines present alterations in behaviour. rbfox1^{sa15940} mutants present hyperactivity, thigmotaxis -a behaviour related to anxiety and stereotypies -, decreased freezing behaviour and altered social behaviour. rbfox1^{del19} mutants present similar thigmotaxis, but stronger alterations in social behaviour and lower levels of hyperactivity than rbfox1^{sa15940} fish.
-Contrary to rbfox1^{sa15940}, rbfox1^{del19} mutants do not show any trends in aggressive behaviour.
+Interestingly, both rbfox1^{sa15940} and rbfox1^{del19} HOM lines present alterations in behaviour. rbfox1^{sa15940} mutants present hyperactivity, thigmotaxis - a behaviour related to anxiety and stereotypies -, decreased freezing behaviour and altered social behaviour. rbfox1^{del19} mutants present similar thigmotaxis, but stronger alterations in social behaviour and lower levels of hyperactivity than rbfox1^{sa15940} fish.
 These results are in line with the behavioural alterations observed in a neuron-specific Rbfox1 KO mouse line that presents decreased Rbfox1 expression, as Rbfox1 KO mice show a pronounced hyperactivity, thigmotaxis and reduced social interest 6.
 All these behavioural phenotypes can be assimilated to phenotypic alterations observed in patients with psychiatric or neurodevelopmental conditions.
-For example, social impairment is a symptom of ASD, hyperactivity of ADHD, aggression is a phenotype associated with many psychiatric disorders and highly comorbid with ASD, and thigmotaxis is considered an anxietylike behaviour in mouse and zebrafish.
+For example, social impairment is a symptom of ASD, hyperactivity of ADHD, and thigmotaxis is considered an anxiety-like behaviour in mouse and zebrafish.